 RevOps and sales enablement leaders should map buyer questions and friction points at each stage, then align content accordingly.
 Use tools like Revenue.io to deliver these resources in real time based on rep activity and buyer behavior.

-The goal: remove friction, accelerate trust, and help buyers make confident decisions faster.
+The goal is to remove friction, accelerate trust, and help buyers make confident decisions faster.

-Effective buyer enablement content is designed to help future customers make better, faster, and more confident decisions.
+Effective buyer enablement content helps future customers make better, faster, and more confident decisions.

 Here are common formats that perform well across the funnel: